 A Day Trip from Dublin: The Bray to Greystones Walk

 The Bray to Greystones walk is a beautiful coastal walk just 45 minutes south of Dublin city center.
-It may be slightly overshadowed by the Howth cliff walk, but the Bray to Greystones cliff walk is no less beautiful making it an excellent option to escape the busy Dublin streets for a stroll on a sunny day in Ireland.
+It may be slightly overshadowed by the Howth cliff walk to the north, but the Bray to Greystones cliff walk is no less beautiful.
+This stunning cliff walk with amazing views of the Dublin coast is an excellent option to escape the busy Dublin streets for a stroll on a sunny day in Ireland.

 The only way that I heard about this walk was from my coworker who had visited the year before I did.
-He showed me beautiful pictures of yellow flower fields that dramatically dropped off into teal blue waters that you’d expect to see in the Carribean.
+He showed me beautiful pictures of hillsides covered in yellow gorse that dramatically dropped off into teal blue waters that you’d expect to see in the Carribbean.
 His photos convinced me to put the Bray to Greystones walk firmly on my Ireland Itinerary for my first trip to Ireland.

 Ireland travel resources

-Update: The cliff walk between Bray and Greystones is temporarily closed for safety reasons due to a number of landslides.
-Parts of the walk are unstable and very dangerous.
-Wicklow County Council is working on reopening the cliff walk once it is safe to do so.
-Until then, consider the alternative route like the Bray Head Loop which takes you up to the Bray Head Cross and offers amazing views of the Greystones side before looping back into Bray.
+You can always just do the Bray Head Loop which takes you up to the Bray Head Cross and offers spectacular views of the Greystones side before looping back into Bray.
 For updates visit this website

 Sunny day on the Bray to Greystones walk